dod-zh/web/content/about/diversity.md

 description: "Our commitment to diversity and inclusion at DevOpsDays Zurich"
 ---

+## Our Vision

-At DevOpsDays Zürich we don't want to be a tech-conference only — instead we want to be a conference focusing on knowledge, networking and a connecting atmospheric vibe, welcoming a range of backgrounds, experiences and opinions.
+At DevOpsDays Zürich we don't want to be a tech-conference only — instead we want to be a conference focusing on **knowledge, networking and a connecting atmospheric vibe**, welcoming a range of backgrounds, experiences and opinions.

+## We're Here to Help

-Wether you are a speaker or a participant, maybe something's missing for you?
-Would you be happy to have some mentoring on your first conference talk?
-Would you need some assistance in getting to Winterthur?
-Would you need childcare to be at the conference?
-Whatever it is, please do not hesitate to contact us.
+Whether you are a speaker or a participant, maybe something's missing for you?
+We want to ensure everyone can participate fully.
+Here are some examples of how we might be able to help:

+- **First-time speaker?** Mentoring for your first conference talk
+- **Travel assistance?** Help getting to Winterthur
+- **Childcare needs?** Support to attend the conference
+- **Accessibility requirements?** Let us know your needs

+Whatever it is, **please do not hesitate to contact us**.
 We might not have a solution in every case or right away – but you can be sure that we are passionate and eager to find one!

+## Accessibility Initiatives

-Here's among others what we already thought of:
+Here's what we're already working on:

-- trying some sort of "diversity in tech"-stream or talk at the conference itself
+- **Diversity in Tech** track or dedicated talks at the conference
-- have gender neutral toilets (if feasable with the location)
+- **Gender-neutral toilets** (where feasible with the location)
-- check the location with zugangsmonitor.ch
+- **Accessibility verification** using zugangsmonitor.ch
-- have reserved seating for people with mobility issues
+- **Reserved seating** for people with mobility issues

-The access monitor documents the accessibility of cultural institutions for people with a visual, mobility or hearing impairment.
-Here you can find the accessibility of the Alte Kaserne Winterthur.
+The [Access Monitor](https://zugangsmonitor.ch) documents the accessibility of cultural institutions for people with visual, mobility or hearing impairments.
+You can find the [accessibility details for Alte Kaserne Winterthur](https://zugangsmonitor.ch/alte-kaserne-winterthur) on their website.

+## Community Partnerships

+We believe in promoting equal opportunities for diverse talents in the IT industry through partnerships with organizations that share our values:

+### Powercoders

-We believe in promoting equal opportunities for diverse talents in the IT industry.
-DevOpsDays Zurich supports the empowering of refugees & migrants for an IT career with a partnership with powercoders.
+DevOpsDays Zurich supports the empowering of **refugees & migrants** for an IT career through our partnership with [Powercoders](https://powercoders.org).
+We believe in breaking down barriers and creating opportunities for talented individuals regardless of their background.

+### GirlsCodeToo

 We encourage girls to discover coding and explore a career in tech.
-DevOpsDays Zurich supports GirlsCodeToo, a non-profit organization, sparking talent and curiosity by introducing girls to software tools, different coding languages and processes that are used to build apps, games, websites, and robots.
+DevOpsDays Zurich supports [GirlsCodeToo](https://girlscodetoo.ch), a non-profit organization sparking talent and curiosity by introducing girls to:

+- Software development tools
+- Different coding languages
+- App, game, and website development
+- Robotics and automation

+### Be Like Grace

-We are committed for the integration of diverse perspectives in tech and innovation.
-DevOpsDays Zurich is proud to collaborate with Be Like Grace, a network dedicated to fostering inclusion and diversity in Bern's tech scene.
-By empowering women and embracing varied backgrounds, languages, and cultures, we support Be Like Grace's commitment to enriching workplace discussions, enhancing decision-making, and creating more enjoyable work environments.
-This partnership reflects our shared belief that diversity not only brings more excitement and fun to our daily work but also drives the creation of superior products and services.
+We are committed to the integration of diverse perspectives in tech and innovation.
+DevOpsDays Zurich is proud to collaborate with [Be Like Grace](https://belikegrace.com), a network dedicated to fostering inclusion and diversity in Bern's tech scene.

+By empowering women and embracing varied backgrounds, languages, and cultures, we support Be Like Grace's commitment to:

+- Enriching workplace discussions
+- Enhancing decision-making processes
+- Creating more enjoyable work environments

+This partnership reflects our shared belief that **diversity not only brings more excitement and fun to our daily work but also drives the creation of superior products and services**.

+---

+## Get in Touch

+Have questions or suggestions about our diversity and inclusion efforts?
+Please [contact us](../contact/) – we'd love to hear from you!